David Joseph Madden

 Zhuang, J, Johnson, MA, Madden, DJ, Burke, DM, and Diaz, MT.
 "Age-related differences in resolving semantic and phonological competition during receptive language tasks."
 Neuropsychologia 93.Pt A (December 2016): 189-199.
 Full Text

 Monge, ZA, and Madden, DJ.
 "Linking cognitive and visual perceptual decline in healthy aging: The information degradation hypothesis."
 Neuroscience and biobehavioral reviews 69 (October 2016): 166-173.
-Full Text
+(Review) Full Text

 Melton, MS, Browndyke, JN, Harshbarger, TB, Madden, DJ, Nielsen, KC, and Klein, SM.
 "Changes in Brain Resting-state Functional Connectivity Associated with Peripheral Nerve Block: A Pilot Study."
 Anesthesiology 125.2 (August 2016): 368-377.
 Full Text Open Access Copy